List of criminal organizations in DC Comics: Hangmen

+Harassers

+Serving under Granny Goodness, the Harassers operated as security at the orphanage.

+Headmaster Mind's school

+Opening a school for crime, Headmaster Mind trained the Top, Tattooed Man, and Matter Master to take on the Justice League.

 Helix

 Helix is a supervillain group.
 They are six who were experimented on by Dr. Benjamin Love when they were still in the womb of their respective mothers.
 These kids consisted of Mister Bones, Penny Dreadful, Kritter, Tao Jones, Baby Boom, and Arak Wind-Walker.
 Carcharo, the cousin of Yolanda Montez, was briefly associated with Helix at one point.
 This group has clashed with Infinity, Inc. on occasion.

 Helix in other media

 A variation of Helix appears in Stargirl.
-This version is the organization is known as the Helix Institute of Youth Rehabilitation, which is run by Mister Bones and Nurse Louise Love.
+The organization is known as the Helix Institute of Youth Rehabilitation, which is run by Mister Bones and Nurse Louise Love.

+The Higher Power

+An evil reptilian version of the Authority, the Higher Power lead the Chimera.
+Its members included Mistress Midnighter, Apollyon, Alienist, Technician, Devour, and Ecos.

+The Hounds

+One of the top units in Tao's criminal organization is the Hounds.
+Led by Holden Carver, it includes Blackwolf and Pit Bull.

+House of Conquest

+A faction in the Eternal War led by Infinite Woman which included The Kill, The Hunt, and The Bloodless.

+House of Opal

+Under Dark Opal, House of Opal sought to control Gemworld.
+Its members included Carnelian and Sardonyx.

 Hybrid

 The Hybrid is a supervillain group that were formed by Mento from people who suffered from accidents.
 Upon gathering these people following their respective accidents, Mento experimented on them with the artificial compound Promethium, turning many of them into superhuman freaks.
 The Hybrid consists of Behemoth, Gorgon, Harpi, Prometheus, Pteradon, Scirocco, and Touch-N-Go.
 Following a fight with the Teen Titans, each of the members were cured of their insanity by Raven.